ProductiveRage/vbscripttranslator/ReadMe.md

 Let's not forget that at the bottom of the pile is code that I wrote many years ago.
 It is.. something of an experience to really work with code you wrote that long ago.
 Not just look at with a sort of nostalgic glint in your eye, but to actually extend and refactor.
 It's not that pretty I must admit.
 But building on top of it and slowly improving it (or resisting the urge in cases where it works well enough and I'd be better off spending time elsewhere) has been part of the challenge!
 And the test coverage slowly increases..
 For quite some time now I've been trying to include tests that fail without the accompanying changes and that pass *with* them.
 It's not quite red, green, refactor but it's been a really positive step towards preventing regressions (and they have in fact done precisely this several times - highlighted code that my "fix" would break where I hadn't accounted for something).
 And a lot of the tests exercise too much code to be strictly *unit* tests, but they do the job nonetheless!
 (And it's not like real world integration tests where anything messy like a database needs to be involved).

+### Translating and executing VBScript

+To actually translate some code, you need to provide a string of VBScript and a list of references that are expected to be declared at runtime.
+Any undeclared references that are encountered will be highlighted by comments, naming and shaming said references along with a line number - you don't these comments to be generated for any "environment references" such as "WScript" (if translating an admin script) or "Request", "Response", etc.. (if translating a web script).
+Any references that are in the specified "list of expected references" will *not* result in such finger-pointing comments being produced.

+eg.

+    var scriptContent = "' Test\nResponse.Write \"I want to be C#!\"";

+    var translatedStatements = CSharpWriter.DefaultTranslator.Translate(
+      scriptContent,
+      new[] { "Response" }
+    );
+    Console.WriteLine(
+      string.Join(
+        Environment.NewLine,
+        translatedStatements.Select(c => (new string(' ', c.IndentationDepth * 4)) + c.Content)
+      )
+    );

+The "Translate" function returns a set of **TranslatedStatement** instances, which have properties "Content" (a string) and "IndentationDepth" (a number).
+This data allows you to display and format the generated C# code.

+This code will declare a namespace "TranslatedProgram" that contains a class **Runner**, with a function "Go".
+The class must be instantiated with an **IProvideVBScriptCompatFunctionalityToIndividualRequests** reference; a "compatibility layer" support class that has functions to mimic VBScript's builtin functions.
+The "Go" method must be given an **EnvironmentReferences** instance (a child class of **Runner**) that provides the references that are implicitly expected to be available ("Response" in the example above).

+    var env = new TranslatedProgram.EnvironmentReferences
+    {
+      response = new ResponseMock()
+    };
+    using (var compatLayer = CSharpSupport.DefaultRuntimeSupportClassFactory.Get())
+    {
+      new TranslatedProgram.Runner(compatLayer).Go(env);
+    }

+(The **ResponseMock** class only needs a "Write" method in the example above and so could be written very easily - there is an implementation of this in the "Tester" project of this repo).

+If any of the defaults (such as the names "TranslatedProgram", "Runner", etc..) are not desirable then it should be easy to see how they may be overridden by looking at the code in "DefaultTranslator.Translate".

 ## Is there an end in sight?